rl-institut/multi-vector-simulator/docs/MVS_parameters.rst

 Each of the parameters has the following properties

 :Definition: parameter's definition, could also contain potential use cases of the parameter
-:Type: str (text), numeric(integer or double precision number), boolean (True or False)
+:Type: str (text), numeric (integer or double precision number), boolean (True or False)
-:Unit: physical unit or what is the parameter an unit of
+:Unit: physical unit
 :Example: an example of parameter's value
-:Restrictions: specific restrictions on the parameter's value (i.e., "positive integer number", "must be an even number", "must be one of ['val1', 'val2']"
+:Restrictions: specific restrictions on the parameter's value (e.g., "positive integer number", "must be an even number", "must be one of ['val1', 'val2']"
 :Default: default parameter's value

 ..
 This file is generated automatically when conf.py is executed (function generate_parameter_table)